pabushabi/calc/README.md

 * history
 * auto closing brackets
 * handling of the exceptions
+* Operations with negative numbers

 #### Known issues:
 none

 #### TO DO:
-* Operations with negative numbers
+none

 @pabushabi, @lKAYNONl